brenimcode/Data-Science-Projects/README.md

 # Data-Science-Projects

-A collection of data science projects implemented during the Computing Statistics course of the Computer Science degree.
+This portfolio showcases a selection of data science and statistical analysis projects.
+These projects were developed during the Computational Statistics course in the Computer Science program at UFU (Federal University of Uberlândia).
+The projects demonstrate practical applications of data analysis, machine learning, and statistical modeling.